-1 Q. Is Duke's Coal Ash Compliance Project consistent with the plain language of the CCR 2 Rule standards for closure by removal, for those units which are proposing to close 3 by that method?
-4 А. No, it is not.
-The federal CCR Rule's standard for closure by removal is 40 C.F.R. § 5 257.102(c), which requires that, in addition to removing the ash disposed of in the the utility must remove CCR constituents from "any areas affected by releases from 8
+Q. Is Duke's Coal Ash Compliance Project consistent with the plain language of the CCR Rule standards for closure by removal, for those units which are proposing to close by that method?

+No, it is not.
+The federal CCR Rule's standard for closure by removal is 40 C.F.R. § 257.102(c), which requires that, in addition to removing the ash disposed of in the CCR unit, a utility must also "decontaminat[e] all areas affected by releases from the unit."
+Section 257.102(c) further provides that, in order to complete a closure-by-removal, the utility must remove CCR constituents from "any areas affected by releases from the CCR unit" and must further demonstrate that groundwater monitoring does not indicate any exceedance of groundwater protection standards (i.e., the groundwater is no longer contaminated).